Alya Sometimes Hides Her Feelings in Russian: Other students

-One of Masachika's best male friends.
+One of Masachika's male best friends.

 Media

 Web novel

 Before the light novel's publication, two short stories were published on Shōsetsuka ni Narō on May 6 and 27, 2020.
 However, the stories and characters in the web version are completely different from the published novel.

 In an interview with Japanese magazine Da Vinci in 2021, SunSunSun told that he initially wanted the series to take place in an isekai setting where the heroine gets transported to another world where no one could understand the Japanese language, except for the protagonist who was planned to be reincarnated as well.
 The idea was scrapped since he felt that it would be troublesome to explain the new environment, so he went with a real-world setting instead.
 Regarding Alya's half-Russian heritage, the author stated that he was influenced by the beauty of Russian women.

 Light novel

 The light novel series is written by SunSunSun and illustrated by Momoco.
 In June 2020, SunSunSun first received an invitation from Kadokawa Sneaker Bunko for whether the imprint could publish the work.
 On December 22, 2020, it was announced the short stories published on Shōsetsuka ni Narō would be published by Kadokawa Shoten under their Kadokawa Sneaker Bunko imprint after being adapted as a series.
 The title of the series follows the title of one of the two short stories.
 The first volume was published on February 27, 2021.
-As of July 2025, ten volumes and two short story volumes have been released.
+As of November 2025, eleven volumes and two short story volumes have been released.

 At Sakura-Con 2022, Yen Press announced that they licensed the series for English publication.